 - Determine allergy triggers as accurately as possible

 - Determine if other health problems, such as asthma, are occurring with allergies

-After a review of health history and physical examination, this initial step may be accompanied with X-rays and in-office computed tomography (CT) scan to investigate for sinus infection and assess nasal and sinus bone structure and drainage passages.
+We then review your health history and start an initial examination at our allergy center.
+This initial step may be accompanied with X-rays and in-office computed tomography (CT) scan to investigate for sinus infection and assess nasal and sinus bone structure and drainage passages.

-Our doctors will evaluate the results of these tests to determine the cause of your symptoms and provide an accurate diagnosis.
-The resulting diagnosis will target the appropriate treatment link to allergy treatments page to help eliminate or minimize symptoms.
+When you visit our allergy center and request allergy testing, our doctors will evaluate the results of these tests to determine the cause of your symptoms and provide an accurate diagnosis.
+The resulting diagnosis will target the appropriate treatment to help eliminate or minimize symptoms.